Kim Kardashian And Sisters Kourtney And Khloe Make Money Just By Posting Stuff

 Oh no!
 One of their stores got vandalized!

 The vandalism comes after reports of how Kim Kardashian and sisters Kourtney and Khloe make money online.
 Their Los Angeles’ DASH store was vandalized in the wee hours of Thursday morning.
 The red graffiti stretched across the store’s door and front window.
-Luckily, the staffs were able to take action and hired a professional cleaner to wipe it off before the paint can harden.
+Luckily, the staff was able to take action and hired a professional cleaner to wipe it off before the paint could dry.

-The family’s stores have been targeted previously: one was a firebombing attempt when a man threw an on-fire piece of rag with a dumbbell wrapped underneath; the second one happened at their main store in Calabasas marking the first incident of vandalism after a supporter wrote, “we love you Kim” on the front door.
+The family’s stores have been targeted previously: one was a firebombing attempt when a man threw an on-fire piece of rag with a dumbbell wrapped underneath; the second one happened at their main store in Calabasas, marking the first incident of vandalism after a supporter wrote, “we love you Kim” on the front door.

 Following the vandal, Kim angrily wrote on a now-defunct blog, “It makes me sick that people would go out of their way to target our store like this.
 It doesn’t matter what was written, the fact is that vandalism is a crime.
 This isn’t a joke and we are NOT taking this lightly!”